lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 1.
 Introduction

-In the first week, we provide an overview of basic concepts starting with a definition of big data, followed by an overview of structured, semi-structured and unstructured data types, including relational database tables, delimiter-separated file formats such as csv and tsv files, JSON and XML file formats.
-We then consider main properties of traditional relational database management systems, their support of transactions and ACID properties.
+In the first week, we provide an overview of basic concepts starting with definition of big data, followed by an overview of structured, semi-structured and unstructured data types, including relational database tables, delimiter-separated file formats such as csv and tsv files, JSON and XML file formats.
+We then consider some main properties of traditional relational database management systems, their support of transactions and ACID properties.
 This leads us to consider the need for the design of scalable systems, the concepts of horizontal and vertical scaling, and various computer system bottlenecks.
 We then go on to consider modern big data analytics systems and how they have evolved over time.
 We introduce various computation paradigms such as batch processing, interactive processing, stream processing, and lambda architecture.
 We discuss main developments such as MapReduce computation model and noSQL databases.
 The rest of the lecture discusses various computation tasks that led to the development of modern big data analytics systems, which are studied throughout the course.

 *Readings*: